 Nonetheless, I continued to think of ways we might be able to see numerous national parks in a years time.
 As the wheels began to turn so did my idea – why not see all 58 National Parks with the purchase of one annual pass?
 Why not take out 365 days to invest in the lives of our children and our family?
 Why not homeschool our children in the most amazing (outdoor) classrooms imaginable?
 Why not find a way to secure an RV to travel all over this country?
 Why not have the adventure of a lifetime discovering the hidden treasures this country has embedded throughout?
 Approximately 10 years later we began our journey.
 Our hope was not only to change the lives of our three young children but the lives of families across America.
 We desire to inspire people to spend time together, exploring this magnificent backdrop that is all around us.

 Since that amazing time, we have created a non-profit corporation.
 The name of the non-profit is Discovering America's 58, paying tribute to my family's journey.
 When we traveled the United States there were 58 national parks.
 We visited the 47 that are in the contiguous United States.
 We did not make it to Alaska where there are 8 national parks, or Hawaii where there are 2 or the National Park of American Samoa located on American Samoa.
 This is the only national park site south of the equator.
-In 2014, congress created our 59th and most recent park, Pinnacles National Park, which is south of San Francisco.
+In 2014, congress created our 59th park, Pinnacles National Park, which is south of San Francisco.
 Gateway Arch National Park is number 60 and was created in 2018.
 Number 61 is Indiana Dunes.
 It was made a national park in 2019.

 Our mission is to educate, tutor, mentor, and assist youth in their growth, development, and ability to reach their potential.

 Today and everyday you should try new adventures.
-Continue to always have a sense of wonder.
+Continue to always have a sense of wander.

 Traveling and experiencing various cultures is a profound way to broaden a person's horizons.